lichenran1234/load-test/local-load-test/README.md

 Follow the [official locust docs](https://docs.locust.io/en/stable/installation.html) to install locust on your local machine.

-### Step 2: write a locust file `load_test.py` with the load test logics
+### Step 2: Clone this repository's content to your local machine

-### Step 3: run the load test
+### Step 3: Run the load test

-Inside the folder where you have the `load_test.py` file, run the command `locust -f load_test.py`.
-That will start the locust program and UI.
-Visit http://0.0.0.0:8089 on your computer and you’ll be able to start the load test.
+Open a terminal and navigate to the cloned directory.
+Run the command `locust -f local-load-test/load_test.py` to start the locust program and UI.
+Visit http://0.0.0.0:8089 on your computer.
 The UI looks like this:
 ![image1](https://user-images.githubusercontent.com/5786126/222304686-0f9fd25e-d168-4625-8ced-b45b22e697fa.png)

+Enter the peak test concurrency for "Number of users" and press "Start swarming" to start the load test!